-Real functions and relations, differentiation and applications.
-Introduction to integration.
+MATH141, 142 is a standard introduction to single-variable calculus.
+MATH141 includes limits, continuity, derivatives, applications, and integration up through substitution.
+Formal definitions of limit, derivative, and Riemann integral.
+Proofs of standard theorems, including the Fundamental Theorem of Calculus.
 Fulfills the General Education Mathematics reasoning requirement.
 Prerequisite: MPE=P5 or MATH167 or MATH168 with grade no lower than C. Fall, Spring

-MATH142 MATH240 (4) (4) Calculus III
+MATH142 (4) Calculus II

-Calculus II